A Dataset and Benchmark for Robotic Cloth Unfolding Grasp Selection: The ICRA 2024 Cloth Competition: Abstract

 \section{Abstract}

 Robotic cloth manipulation suffers from a lack of standardized benchmarks and shared datasets for evaluating and comparing different approaches.
 To address this, we created a benchmark and organized the ICRA 2024 Cloth Competition, a unique head-to-head evaluation focused on grasp pose selection for in-air robotic cloth unfolding.
-Eleven diverse teams participated in the competition, utilizing our publicly released dataset of real-world robotic cloth unfolding attempts and a variety of methods to design their unfolding approaches.
-Afterwards, we also expanded our dataset with 176 competition evaluation trials, resulting in a dataset of 679 unfolding demonstrations across 34 garments.
+Eleven teams participated in the competition, utilizing the publicly released dataset of 500 real-world robotic grasp attempts for cloth unfolding and employing diverse approaches to generate in-air unfolding grasps.
 Analysis of the competition results revealed insights about the trade-off between grasp success and coverage, the surprisingly strong achievements of hand-engineered methods and a significant discrepancy between competition performance and prior work, underscoring the importance of independent, out-of-the-lab evaluation in robotic cloth manipulation.
-The associated dataset is a valuable resource for developing and evaluating grasp selection methods, particularly for learning-based approaches.
-We hope that our benchmark, dataset and competition results can serve as a foundation for future benchmarks and drive further progress in data-driven robotic cloth manipulation.
+We also expanded the dataset with 176 competition evaluation trials, resulting in a dataset of 679 unfolding demonstrations across 34 garments.
+This dataset is a valuable resource for developing and evaluating grasp selection methods, particularly for learning-based approaches.
+We hope that the benchmark, dataset and competition results can serve as a foundation for future benchmarks and drive further progress in data-driven robotic cloth manipulation.

 \keywords{benchmarking, datasets, cloth manipulation, unfolding, robotics competition}